Tuesday, March 17, 2020, 5:00 PM Update from Ochsner Therapy & Wellness/Functional Restoration

 About Our Program

 Our multidisciplinary team of specialists will design a personalized program set by you based upon what you want to get back to doing.
-The program runs 15 days over a three-week period and takes place at the Functional Restoration Suite at Ochsner Baptist.
+The program runs 16 days over a four-week period and takes place at the Functional Restoration Suite at Ochsner Baptist.
 There is no other program like it in the Gulf South.

 Our aim is to: